 Another option is to downgrade to OS X El Capitan until Logitech fixes the problem.

-If you are already on macOS Sierra and use a ScanSnap scanner you should downgrade to OS X El Capitan until an update is posted.
+If you are already on macOS Sierra and use a ScanSnap scanner you should consider waiting to use it or look into a downgrade to OS X El Capitan until a fix arrives.

 How to Fix macOS Sierra iTunes Problems